Kennel Cough Is the Worst. Here’s What You Need to Know About It

 Your pet wants you to read our newsletter.
 (Then give them a treat.)

 Kennel cough is highly contagious and can be contracted anywhere dogs hang out — from the dog park to doggie daycare.
 Here’s everything you need to know, including how to spot the illness in your dog and how to treat it.

 What is kennel cough in dogs?

 Clinically known as Canine Infectious Respiratory Disease Complex (CIRDC), kennel cough is a broad term describing highly contagious infections that affect the respiratory system of dogs.
 Historically, it was thought to have been caused by the bacteria bordetella bronchiseptica; however, we now know other organisms are also involved, which is part of the reason that it is such a difficult disease to eradicate.
 There are over 20 viruses, bacteria, and mycoplasmas that may cause kennel cough, many of which have only been linked to the illness in the last 10 years.
 We are still learning about the disease.

 Kennel cough spreads easily in the air, so coughing dogs are at risk of transmitting the disease to those around them.
 The name “kennel cough” became widely used because of the belief that the disease spreads most easily in kennels, where large numbers of dogs are kept together.
-Dogs can, however, contract kennel cough from anywhere that they come into contact with other dogs — are out on a walk or playing in the yard.
+Dogs can, however, contract kennel cough from anywhere that they come into contact with other dogs — like out on a walk or playing in the yard.

 Kennel cough can cause some very unpleasant, flu-like symptoms in dogs, such as: